Cultural and Legal Significance of Marriage

 The second wife holds no legal rights if the first wife is present and no divorce has taken place.

-However, the children of the second wife have rights over the property and wealth of their biological father as per sections 11 and 16 of the Hindu Marriage Act, 1955.
+However, the second wife’s children have rights over the property and wealth of their biological father as per sections 11 and 16 of the Hindu Marriage Act, 1955.

 In India, marriages are a sacred ritual, and the bond is to be respected and accepted, so laws are introduced to save relations and their fundamental interests.